Skip to main content

 Enable, Disable, Or Change Implicit Mode

-Disable MCP servers or tools until you understand what they expose.
+Keep MCP servers explicit-only until you understand what they expose.
 After they are trusted, decide whether they should be implicit.
-An implicit MCP tool can be picked up automatically when Pioneer decides it is relevant.
-A not implicit MCP tool stays available, but agents should use it only when you explicitly ask for that MCP capability.
-Use implicit mode for trusted read-heavy tools that are useful across many threads.
-Keep write-capable, sensitive, expensive, noisy, or production-facing MCP tools not implicit.
+An implicit MCP server can have its tools picked up automatically when Pioneer decides they are relevant.
+A not implicit MCP server stays available, but agents should use its tools only when you select that server or one of its tools from the composer, or when you explicitly ask for that MCP capability.
+Use implicit mode for trusted read-heavy servers that are useful across many threads.
+Keep write-capable, sensitive, expensive, noisy, or production-facing MCP servers not implicit.

 Tool review checklist